rybakit/msgpack.php/README.md

 $mpMap = $packer->packMap([1, 2]); // {0: 1, 1: 2}
 ```

-Here are a list of all low-level packer methods:
+Here is a list of all low-level packer methods:

 ```php
 $packer->packNil();                   // MP nil